 Which pathways are offered?

-- Administrative Support—This pathway prepares students to facilitate business operations through a variety of administrative and clerical duties including information and communication management, data processing and collection, and project tracking.
+- CO Business Administrative Core—This pathway prepares students to facilitate business operations through a variety of administrative and clerical duties including information and communication management, data processing and collection, and project tracking.

 What types of jobs can my student learn about and prepare for?*

 Some of the jobs include: